Ben-Foxman/Quantum-Exploration/README.md

-# Exploring Various Types of Quantum Algorithms
+# Exploring Implementations of Various Quantum Algorithms
-Quantum Algorithms in Qiskit
-So Far: Superdense Coding
+So Far: Superdense Coding.